HildoBijl/simulator/src/pages/simulations/Simulation/README.md

 The above subpages make use of various general components that may be useful to include on a variety of pages.
 These include the following.

-- [VariableOverview](./components/VariableOverview.jsx) is an overview of variables present in a simulation.
-It can be specified whether to show all variables (useful for the end page), or only the non-hidden ones (useful during the simulation, on regular pages).
+- [Dials](./components/Dials.jsx) is a way of displaying variables.
+When the user turns this on, a few speed-indicator-like dials appear to show indicated numerical values.

 ## Error handling